 How does the process work?

-- After approval, your eHerkenning application will continue.
+- After approval, your application continues

 Is a Letter of Authorisation always required?

-- additional confirmation of authority is required.
+- additional confirmation of your authority is required

 If you are registered as an independently authorised representative, a Letter of Authorisation is usually not needed.